59 Productions director Leo Warner in technical rehearsals for Jonsi's live show

 In 2012, Leo led the 59 team that provided the video design and content for the London 2012 Olympic Opening Ceremony.
 He worked with Danny Boyle to realise the Oscar-winning director’s vision, art-directing the video content for all video display systems in the Olympic stadium (including the vast stadium-wide “audience pixel” seat-mounted LED fixtures), and overseeing production by 59’s twenty-strong team of animators, filmmakers, graphic artists and technicians.

-Over the last 5 years, 59 Productions has established itself as a heavyweight collaborator on a range of theatre, opera, fine art, dance and film projects.
+Over the last decade, 59 Productions has established itself as a heavyweight collaborator on a range of theatre, opera, fine art, dance and film projects.
 As well as joining creative teams in a video-specific role, the company has also led and produced projects including the world tour of the acclaimed Go Live, a rock show for Icelandic singer Jónsi (of Sigur Ros’ fame).
 Leo has personally undertaken the set and production design for many of these projects, including for Go Live in 2010, and the world premiere of Nico Muhly’s Dark Sisters in New York and Philadelphia in 2011.
 He has also co-directed a number of shows with Katie Mitchell, developing a cinematic-quality live-video process, which has formed the cornerstone to a series of award-winning collaborations across Europe since 2007, many of which remain in repertory in Germany and France today.

 Complementing the company’s “live” work, 59 has an active slate of live action and animated films, including a feature film in development with Film4.
 The company’s last two shorts, A Family Portrait and The Pub were both Oscar longlisted and between them have appeared in almost a hundred festivals worldwide.